Primary tabs

 Continuing

-Continuation to the PhD requires a strong performance on the MPhil programme, a suitable research topic and proposal, and an available supervisor.
-It also involves a separate application process, undertaken during the MPhil year.
+Continuation to the PhD degree course involves a separate application process, undertaken during the MPhil year.
 Prospective PhD students are encouraged to discuss their plans with their MPhil supervisor as early as possible during the MPhil year.
-On the Institute of Criminology you can find further information on PhD course and can view a list of potential supervisors.
+The Institute's MPhil course provides excellent preparation for doctoral study, and many of our MPhil students choose to stay at Cambridge to pursue a Cambridge PhD.

 Open Days